jczestochowska/jczestochowska.github.io/index.md

 {% include sd_critical_community.html %}
 </div>

 By looking at districts, we can see that South Side restaurants make the most critical violations, where Northwest side is the safest district considering this criteria.
 If we take a closer look, Washington park restaurants on average make critical violation every fourth inspection.
-Oakland in South Side and Uptown in Far North Side are also highly ranked and can get a title of dangerous areas.
+Oakland in South Side and Uptown in Far North Side are also highly ranked and can be qualified as dangerous areas.